DataFire/Integrations/integrations/generated/tfl_gov_uk/README.md

   * maxResults `integer`: An optional result limit, defaulting to and with a maximum of 50.
 Since children of the stop point heirarchy are returned for matches,
   * lines `array`: An optional, parameter separated list of the lines to filter by
   * includeHubs `boolean`: If true, returns results including HUBs.
+  * tflOperatedNationalRailStationsOnly `boolean`: If the national-rail mode is included, this flag will filter the national rail stations so that only those operated by TfL are returned

 #### Output
 * output [SearchResponse](#searchresponse)